josephchehov/FiloSh/README.md

 <br>

 '**write**' - applies string input to a file & outputs file & size change | requires 1 argument of type ***file***, 1 argument of type ***string*** & 1 of 2 arguments of type ***flag***
-- '-appd' ~ appends string input to a newline at the end of the file
+- *-appd* ~ appends string input to a newline at the end of the file
-- '-over' ~ overrides the file contents to string input only
+- *-over* ~ overrides the file contents to string input only
 ```
 c:\Users\Name\Desktop\Filosh$: write example.txt "file overriden"